-For the past three years, Michael Mamp has been teaching fashion merchandising and design courses at CMU.
+For years, Michael Mamp has been teaching fashion merchandising and design courses at CMU.
 For him, the most rewarding part of being an instructor is developing lasting, meaningful relationships with students.

 “One of the reasons why I’m back at CMU is because a professor who was one of my instructors during my undergrad has kept in touch with me all these 20+ years,” he said.

 And now, as an instructor at CMU, he has the opportunity to be that driving force in other students’ lives.